Dead Space: Reception

 Dead Space 2 has also received near-universal acclaim across all release platforms, with some reviewers comparing the game's relationship with its predecessor to James Cameron's Aliens and its predecessor Ridley Scott's Alien.
 While Electronic Arts reported seemingly strong sales figures for Dead Space 2 when it shipped nearly 2 million units in the first week of its release, these were considered financially disappointing.

 Dead Space 3 received a less enthusiastic critical reception compared to its predecessors, though reviews are generally favorable.
 It sold 605,000 copies in North America during its debut month.
 In both the United States and the United Kingdom, Dead Space 3 was the top-selling game in February 2013.
 In spite of this, the title failed to meet the company's sales expectations.

 A fourth main series title was canceled as a result of the third entry's disappointing sales.
 With the closure of Visceral Games in 2017, the franchise was left without a managing developer.
 In an interview on the Here's Johnny podcast, Dead Space producer Chuck Beaver stated: "Dead Space 4 would have been about Isaac being a unreliable narrator having the player not know what was true or not".
 He went on to say "it would have been about Isaac either remaining the Herald for the Necromorphs or saving earth".

 The franchise's spin-off titles, Dead Space: Extraction and the 2011 mobile game Dead Space, received generally positive reviews from critics, whereas reception towards Dead Space Ignition was generally unfavorable.

+Aggregate review scores As of January 27, 2023.